Te Kopahou Reserve

 The Te Kopahou Reserve is a scenic, conservation and recreation reserve in Wellington in the North Island of New Zealand.
 It is located on the south coast of Wellington, and features rugged landscape including the sea coast adjoining Cook Strait, and the hill tops of Te Kopahou and Hawkins Hill.
-The reserve extends from the suburb of Brooklyn to the south coast at Ōwhiro Bay, and westwards along the south coast to Red Rocks/Pariwhero and Sinclair Head/Rimurapa.
+The reserve extends from the suburb of Brooklyn to the south coast at Ōwhiro Bay, and westwards along the south coast to Pariwhero / Red Rocks and Sinclair Head / Rimurapa.